Table of Contents

 Web analytics is the measurement and analysis of data to inform an understanding of user behavior across web pages.

-Analytics platforms measure activity and behavior on a website, for example: how many users visit, how long they stay, how many pages they visit, which pages they visit, and whether they arrive by following a link or not.
+• Marketers and content creators: To assess campaign effectiveness and ROI.
+How many users visit, how long they stay, how many pages they visit, which pages they visit, and whether they arrive by following a link or not.

-Businesses use web analytics platforms to measure and benchmark site performance and to look at key performance indicators that drive their business, such as purchase conversion rate.
+• eCommerce business owners: To measure and benchmark site performance and to look at key performance indicators that drive their business, such as purchase conversion rate.

-Why web analytics are important
+Why is web analytics important?

 There’s an old business adage that whatever is worth doing is worth measuring.